potrepka/synthdef/README.md

 ## Usage

-Below are the shell commands that compile the test code:
+Below are the shell commands that compile and run the test code:

 ```sh
 make clean